Mobile broadband vs home broadband: What's the difference?

 • Cost of equipment: Both fixed-line and 4G/5G mobile home broadband provider will most often supply you with a free router.
 Sometimes, there is a charge for the cost of posting this to you, however

 • Value for money: Fixed-line home broadband typically offers better value for money when it comes to speed and data allowance.
-For example, Virgin Media's Gig1 package offers average speeds of 1140Mbps and unlimited data for around fifty quid a month (it varies throughout the year, though), while 4G/5G home broadband plans can be similarly priced, but largely can't touch those speeds
+For example, Virgin Media's Gig1 package offers average speeds of 1140Mbps and unlimited data for around forty quid a month (it varies throughout the year, though), while 4G/5G home broadband plans can be similarly priced, but largely can't touch those speeds

 • Installation cost: Fixed-line home broadband may require an installation fee, depending on the provider and the complexity of the installation.
 4G/5G home broadband typically does not require an installation fee, primarily because it doesn't involve setting up a line into your home, although some providers may charge a setup fee or delivery fee for the router regardless

-• Contract length: Fixed-line home broadband plans usually require a minimum contract length of 12-24 months, while 4G/5G home broadband plans may offer more flexibility with shorter contract lengths or even monthly rolling contracts, making them ideally suited to temporary home rentals, as well as homes that cannot get good speeds any other way
+• Contract length: Fixed-line home broadband plans usually require a minimum contract length of 18-24 months, while 4G/5G home broadband plans may offer more flexibility with shorter contract lengths or even monthly rolling contracts, making them ideally suited to temporary home rentals, as well as homes that cannot get good speeds any other way

 Which is best for you?

 Ultimately, the choice between fixed-line home broadband and 4G/5G home broadband depends on your specific needs and circumstances.
 If you require fast and reliable speeds for online gaming or streaming, fixed-line broadband may be the better option.
 However, if you need greater flexibility and portability or live in an area where fixed-line broadband is not available, 4G/5G home broadband may be a better fit.
-It's important to carefully consider your options and compare plans, prices, speeds and features before making a decision.

 Why choose fixed-line broadband?